 Greetings from the Steamboat Ski Patrol and The Cody St. John Foundation.
-We’re excited to announce the date for the 9th Annual Cody’s Challenge Randonee Ski Race on Mt Werner in Steamboat Springs, Colorado on Saturday April 1, 2017
+We’re more excited every year to announce the annual Cody’s Challenge Randonee Ski Race on Mt Werner in Steamboat Springs, Colorado.

 Cody’s Challenge was featured in the November 2010 issue of Powder magazine, highlighting the spirit that surrounds this event amidst the increased popularity of Randonee races held throughout the Rockies.